se452/rental_car/README.md

 <h1>Conflict Resolution</h1>
-<p>Conflicts need to be resolved during a meeting if possible.
-Otherwise conflicts may be resolved using merging software and majority vote on important decision making.
-If no majority is met then a coinflip will be conducted.</p>
+<p>Conflicts need to be resolved during a meeting as well using the discord channel for communication</p>

 <h1>Communication Mechanism</h1>
 <p>We will use Discord to conduct meetings and we shall hold meetings every saturday at 2:00PM</p>